andy-poole/pixelwindow/README.md

 Please note that the PixelWindow does not perform alpha-blending.
 Instead, the alpha component of a Pixel is treated as a boolean write mask where if its value is non-zero, the canvas will be updated with the entire 32-bit value.
 If, however, the alpha component is zero, the canvas will not be updated.
 This mask does not apply to the `ClearCanvas` function, where the canvas is set to the Pixel's value (regardless of the alpha value).

+For a working example, which draws a square in the centre of the window, please see the "basic" demo project in the "demos" directory.
 In addition to the `OnCreate`, `OnDestroy`, and `OnUpdateFrame` interfaces, the `ap::PixelWindow` class provides the following protected callback methods that can be overridden:

 | Callback Name | Description |
 | --- | --- |